knetikmedia/knetikcloud-csharp-net20-client/docs/UsersInventoryApi.md

 <a name="createentitlementtemplate"></a>
 # **CreateEntitlementTemplate**
-> ModelItemTemplateResource CreateEntitlementTemplate (ModelItemTemplateResource template)
+> ItemTemplateResource CreateEntitlementTemplate (ItemTemplateResource template)

 Create an entitlement template